 Also, you should be aware that this whole bit sounded a lot more eloquent in my head than it came out.

 Your list of critical questions for a new friend or date doesn't include asking where I buy my clothes or what kind of car I drive.
 My answers will surely be disappointing.
-Unless you have a thing for fuel efficient compact imports - in that case, I'm your guy.
+Unless you have a thing for aging, fuel-efficient compact imports - in that case, I'm your guy.

 I tend to be drawn to people who are intelligent, independent, and passionate about something.
 Honestly, it hardly matters *what* you're passionate about, just that there's something outside of reality television and the like that interests you.
 I try to surround myself with people who have something they can teach me, and hopefully I can return the favor from time to time.
 A sense of curiosity is also an absolute must.
 I am enthralled by people who want to learn about the world around them.